 I SIGNED A BOOK CONTRACT WITH

 SOONER THAN TOMORROW

 Finalist: 2016 San Francisco Writer's Conference Memoir Contest

 Finalist: 2017 New Millennium Writings 43rd Literary Awards Competition: Nonfiction

-I began blogging my book, Sooner Than Tomorrow - A Mother's Diary, June 15, 2017.
+I began blogging my book, Sooner Than Tomorrow — A Mother’s Diary About Mental Illness, Family & Everyday Life, June 15, 2017.
 To read the Introduction, click on "My Diary" in the Navigation bar above.
 To read "A Mother's Diary" from the beginning, click on the June 2017 archives in the right hand column and read "Before: Scenes from the Trenches."
 Scroll up from "Trenches" to read each Diary entry one by one.

 For Patrick and his sisters,